grantj-re3/FlindersTheses-adt2equella/equella_oai_v0b/README_alma.md

 ### Normalization rule for target URL

 ```
-rule "Equella thesis - move 024.a to 856.u if 024.a is a hyperlink (after 263.a rule)"
+rule "Equella thesis - move 024.a to 856.u if 024.a is a hyperlink"
   when
     exists "024.a.flex-*"
   then